paulocheque/tornado-rest-handler/README.md

 Basic Example of Usage
 ------------------------

-In the current implementation, there is only one handler for MongoEngine ORM.
+In the current implementation, there is only one handler for MongoEngine ORM, besides the library does not depends on the MongoEngine!

+With +-10 lines of code you can create a handler for your ORM.

 Routes
 ------------------------